Acquiring the Codebase¶

 Ensure your local tree is based on

-Monitor the triggered deployment build on CircleCI for manual approval.
+3. The previous step triggers the publication webhooks on CircleCI.
+Monitor the triggered deployment build for manual approval.